Colsai/scott_data606/Project_Proposal.md

-# A Story of Modern Healthcare
+# DATA606- A Story of Modern Healthcare
 ## Analyzing Common Problem Areas through DHHS OIG Data
-## DATA606: Initial Proposal

 1. What is your issue of interest (provide sufficient background information)?
 > I'm interested in understanding more about the Department of Health and Human Services- Office of Inspector General's historical work and work patterns, by utilizing text analytics on work plan items.
 These work plan items and reports are all public data.